Finiteness of 3-manifolds associated with non-zero degree mappings: Thurston norm and Gromov volume

 \begin{Proposition}[Finiteness of Gromov volume] Let $M$ be an irreducible, compact, orientable 3-manifold.
 Then the absolute Gromov volume $\vert M\setminus S \vert$ takes only finitely many values for all incompressible surfaces $S\subset M$. \end{Proposition}

-\demo For an incompressible surface $S\subset M$, we consider the GI-decomposition $M_S=G_S\cup_ {A_S} IB^-_S$.
+\demo For an incompressible surface $S\subset M$, we consider the $GI$-decomposition $M_S=G_S\cup_ {A_S} IB^-_S$.
 By Conclusion \ref{conclusion2} (2) in the proof of Theorem \ref{guts finiteness}, $\partial D(A_S)$ is a collection of incompressible tori in $D(M_S)$.
-Since the relative Gromov volume is additive under gluing along incompressible tori (see [Ku], [So5]), we have:
+Since the relative Gromov volume is additive under gluing along incompressible tori (see \cite{So5}), we have:

 $|D(M_S)|=|D_A(G_S), \partial D_A(G_S)|+|D_A(IB^-_S), \partial D_A(IB^-_S)|$.